SPARK (programming language): Contract examples

-This, now, specifies not only that X is derived from itself alone, but also that before Increment is called X must be strictly less than the last possible value of its type (to ensure that the result will never overflow) and that afterwards X will be equal to the initial value of X plus one.
+This, now, specifies not only that X is derived from itself alone, but also that before Increment is called X must be strictly less than the last possible value of its type (to ensure that the result will never overflow) and that afterward X will be equal to the initial value of X plus one.

 Verification conditions

-GNATprove can also generate a set of verification conditions or VCs.
-These conditions are used to establish whether certain properties hold for a given subprogram.
-At a minimum, the GNATprove will generate VCs to establish that all run-time errors cannot occur within a subprogram, such as:
+GNATprove can also generate a set of verification conditions (VCs).
+These are used to establish whether certain properties hold for a given subprogram.
+At a minimum, GNATprove will generate VCs to establish that all run-time errors cannot occur within a subprogram, such as: